TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 });
 ```

-Few changes will ever be made to `index.html` because we are using gulp to set up our assets and `<my-app>` holds all controllers.
+Few changes are made to the basic `index.html` because gulp sets up local assets and `<my-app>` holds all child controllers.
 ###### index.html
 ```html
 <html>